jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 32 Conditions
 (1) The panel may grant a land exchange subject to a condition that— (a) the land being given by way of exchange by the Crown will be subject to a reservation, classification, interest, or encumbrance specified by the panel:
-  (b) the applicant is required to undertake or bear the cost of any work that the panel thinks necessary as part of ensuring that the land exchange will enhance the conservation values of land managed by the Department of Conservation.
+  (b) the applicant is required to undertake or bear the cost of any improvements to the land acquired by the Crown that the panel thinks necessary as part of ensuring that the land exchange will enhance the conservation values of conservation areas and Crown-owned reserves considered as a whole.
 (2) The panel may impose any condition to address impacts on any person who has a right to use the land, but the condition must not include the requirement for the applicant to obtain the person’s agreement to the land exchange.
 (3) If the substantive application is lodged by more than 1 authorised person, the references to the applicant in subclauses (1) and (2) must be read as references to the authorised person who is identified in the application as the person proposed to exchange land.